- Danquah Institute – The futile attempt to tarnish Nkrumah’s good name must cease – Ade Sawyerr

 And makes me poor indeed

-I would further advise the Executive Director of the Danquah Institute that Nkrumah was a man of destiny, he must not be resented for seating down at table with his supposed betters for as the Ga say, ‘a child who knows how to wash his hands properly is allowed to share the same bowl with the elders’.
+I would further advise the Executive Director of the Danquah Institute that Nkrumah was a man of destiny, he must not be resented for sitting down at the table with his supposed betters for as the Ga say, ‘a child who knows how to wash his hands properly is allowed to share the same bowl with the elders’.
 Nkrumah certainly knew how to wash his hands properly.
-And of course he was human, if they are disappointed that there were mishaps along the way, it was because he grasped the bull by the horns and led the country to independence, again an old African proverb that reminds us that the ‘child who agrees to go to the stream to fetch water is the one most likely to break the pots’ and not those indolent ones who do not want to work hard but take the glory later on.
+And of course, he was human, if they are disappointed that there were mishaps along the way, it was because he grasped the bull by the horns and led the country to independence, again an old African proverb that reminds us that the ‘child who agrees to go to the stream to fetch water is the one most likely to break the pots’ and not those indolent ones who do not want to work hard but take the glory later on.

-Perhaps if the military government that toppled Nkrumah had not been so intent to obliterate his name from everything Ghana, there would have been no need for his rehabilitation and everything Nkrumah would have been seen in the proper perspective as the one who won for us our independence and who was bold in his work in the social, economic and political transformation of our country.
+- Perhaps if the military government that toppled Nkrumah had not been so intent to obliterate his name from everything in Ghana, there would have been no need for his rehabilitation and everything Nkrumah would have been seen in the proper perspective as the one who won for us our independence and who was bold in his work in the social, economic and political transformation of our country.

 For me Danquah played an important role in the history of Ghana, he was a good scholar but did not fulfil his potential because he lacked the political acumen of timing his moves.
 Danquah was a respectable intellectual and the Danquah Institute must do more to project his contribution to the colonial struggle but certainly not at the expense of disparaging Nkrumah.